giampaolo/pyftpdlib/docs/faqs.rst

 Starting from version 0.7.0 if
+`pysendfile <https://github.com/giampaolo/pysendfile/>`__ module is installed sendfile(2) system call be used when uploading files (from server to client) via RETR command.
+Using sendfile(2) usually results in transfer rates from 2x to 3x faster and less CPU usage.
-`pysendfile <https://github.com/giampaolo/pysendfile/>`__ module is installed the data channel will use sendfile(2) system call by default instead of plain old socket.send() method.
-This applies to all uploads (RETR - from server to client).
-This shouldn't make any difference if you send regular files.
-If that's not the case (e.g. you overriden AbstractedFS.open() method so that it returns a file-like object) the data channel won't be able to transmit any data.
-Also, use of sendfile() might introduce some unexpected issues with "non regular filesystems" such as NFS, SMBFS/Samba, CIFS and network mounts in general, see: http://www.proftpd.org/docs/howto/Sendfile.html.
-If you bump into one this problems the fix consists in disabling sendfile() usage via FTPHandler.use*sendfile option:
+Note: use of sendfile() might introduce some unexpected issues with "non regular filesystems" such as NFS, SMBFS/Samba, CIFS and network mounts in general, see: http://www.proftpd.org/docs/howto/Sendfile.html.
+If you bump into one this problems the fix consists in disabling sendfile() usage via `FTPHandler.use_sendfile <api.html#pyftpdlib.handlers.FTPHandler.use_sendfile>`__
+option:

 .. code-block:: python